vsbuffalo/scythe/README.md

 ## Notes

+If you are multiplexing samples using "in-line" barcodes (nucleotides added to one or the other Solexa adapter sequence), you will need to prepend the reverse-complement of the barcode to one or both of the adapter sequences in "solexaAdapters_original.fa" (depending on whether barcodes were added to one or both adapter).
+If you are multiplexing samples using Illumina's TruSeq adapter, you should replace the text "[barcode]" in "illuminaAdapter_TruSeq.fa" with the 6 bp sequence found in the filenames of reads demultiplexed by Illumina's pipeline, e.g.:
+FOO_ACAGTG_L006_R1_001.fastq.gz
+...
+ACAGTG is how the barcode will appear within the adapter sequence provided.

 Scythe only checks for 3'-end contaminants, up to the adapter's length into the 3'-end.
 For reads with contamination in *any* position, the program TagDust (<http://genome.gsc.riken.jp/osc/english/dataresource/>) is recommended.
 Scythe has the advantages of allowing fuzzier matching and being base quality-aware, while TagDust has the advantages of very fast matching (but allowing few mismatches, and not considering quality) and FDR.
-TagDust also removes contaminated reads *entirely*, while Scythe trims off contaminants.
+Note that TagDust removes contaminated reads *entirely*, while Scythe trims off contaminating sequence, leaving valuable reads!

 A possible pipeline would run FASTQ reads through Scythe, then TagDust, then a quality-based trimmer, and finally through a read